 Text messaging can simplify communication with patients in a medical practice; however, it is also risky if the doctor and staff members do not take measures to improve security.
-As a doctor or medical staff member, security plays a key role in patient confidentiality and privacy.
-Fortunately, there are ways to ensure that sending a text message is as secure and safe as possible.
+It’s important to be aware of the HIPAA compliance rules surrounding sending sensitive information.
+Here are some way to ensure that sending a text message is as secure and safe as possible.

 Put a Halt to Texting